cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 This isogeny defines a map iso\_map(x', y') that takes as input a point on E' and produces as output a point on E.

-Once E' and iso\_map are identified, this encoding is straightforward: on input alpha, first apply the simplified SWU encoding to get a point on E', then apply the isogeny map to that point to get a point on E.
+Once E' and iso\_map are identified, this mapping is straightforward: on input alpha, first apply the simplified SWU mapping to get a point on E', then apply the isogeny map to that point to get a point on E.

 Preconditions: An elliptic curve E' with A' != 0 and B' != 0 that is